cjdjpj/malaria_mdr/README.md

 Individual-based Malaria model using transmission cycles as time step.

 ### Model Architecture
 This model assumes a pool of Malaria clones and a population of anonymous hosts.
-It is stochastic and is run over discrete time steps equivalent to one Malaria generation/transmission cycle, which is approximately 100 days (as assumed in Ian M. Hastings 2002).
+It is stochastic and is run over discrete time steps equivalent to one Malaria generation/transmission cycle, which is approximately 28 days in high transmission regions.

 Here I will describe each step in the order that it occurs in the model.